Nanoscale Electrochemistry

 Nanoscale electrochemistry grants us a distinctive capability to understand the interfacial charge transfer processes with exceptional precision, creating enormous opportunities in catalysis, sensing, and energy storage.
 We develop nanometer-sized electrochemical probes and high–resolution electrochemical microscopy to characterize the chemical transformation at solid/electrolyte interfaces with the aid of modeling and simulations.

-Van der Waals Materials for Catalysis
+Interfacial Chemical Conversion at Van der Waals Materials

 Van der Waals (vdW) heterostructures constructed through assembly of atomically thin two-dimensional (2D) layers have created rich opportunities for tuning the physical behaviors of materials as well as their interfacial chemical reactivities.
 We aim to engineer new types of 2D vdW constructs and investigate how vdW catalysts modulate the dynamics of energy conversion chemistry.
 Scanning probe methods coupled with optical and electronic characterization are used as the essential tools for these studies.